wp-plugins/cp-image-store/readme.txt

 * Allows reset the number of downloads, and the download interval.
 * Changes the location of the upload files.
 * Includes alternative layouts.

+= 1.0.2 =

+* Allows to distribute images for free.
+The images without a price defined, or if the PayPal option is disabled in the store's settings, appear download links beside the images,
+* Uses functions included since WordPress 3.5.0, that modifies the requirements.

+== Upgrade Notice ==

+= 1.0.2 =

+* Allows to distribute images for free.
+The images without a price defined, or if the PayPal option is disabled in the store's settings, appear download links beside the images,
+* Uses functions included since WordPress 3.5.0, that modifies the requirements.

+Important note: If you are using the Professional version don't update via the WP dashboard but using your personal update link.
+Contact us if you need further information: http://wordpress.dwbooster.com/support